anialisiecka/WGAtools/README.md

 # Model transformations between pangenome graphs

 ## Transformation of WGAs into VGs
-wga2vg is an algorithm that transforms a WGA representation of a sequence set into a compatible and compact VG representation.
+wga2vg is an algorithm that transforms a WGA representation of a sequence set into a compatible and compact VG representation. wga2vg requires as input a whole genome alignment graph in MAF format (Multiple Alignment File) and outputs a variation graph in GFA format (Graphical Fragment Assembly).
+WGA blocks consisting of a single sequence and built from uncovered fragments of the input sequences should be added to the input MAF file.

 ### Usage
 1. Change directory: